ovska/FlameCsv/docs/docs/configuration.md

 If set to `null`, no pooled memory is used and all temporary buffers are heap allocated.

 Further reading: @"architecture".

+The library also maintains a small pool of @"System.String"-instances of previously encountered headers, so unless your data is exceptionally varied, the allocation cost is paid only once.

 ### Custom binding